ahnguyen17/CompassAI/memory-bank/progress.md

         - Introduced `isTextareaElevated` state in `ChatPage.tsx` to manage this conditional layout.
         - Reordered icons on the main input row to: Model Selector, Session Memory Toggle, Reasoning Toggle, (inline textarea/placeholder), File Attachment, Voice, Send.
         - The textarea continues to auto-expand vertically based on content.
-        - Updated `ChatPage.module.css` with new classes (`.inputControlsElevated`, `.iconRow`, `.elevatedTextarea`) and modified existing styles to support this dynamic two-state layout.
-        - **Fixed:** Corrected `flex-direction` in `ChatPage.module.css` for `.inputControls` to ensure the non-elevated (single-line) textarea appears inline with icons, and the elevated (multi-line) textarea appears above the icon row.
+        - **Fixed:** Updated `ChatPage.module.css` (`.inputControls`, `.iconRow`, `.messageInput`) and `ChatPage.tsx` (`useEffect` for `isTextareaElevated`) to correctly handle the inline and elevated states of the chat input textarea.
+The inline textarea should now properly align with icons, and elevation should trigger correctly based on content height vs. single-line height.
 - **S3 File Deletion on Session Delete:**
     - Implemented logic in `backend/controllers/chatSessions.js` (`deleteChatSession` function) to:
         - Identify `ChatMessage` documents with `fileInfo.filename`.